« Time and Attendance Newsletter | Main | Time Clock MTS and Bar Code Readers »

-When you're using the keypad interface of Time Clock MTS you can use a magnetic card reader to output characters to the employee ID/badge number field and the "return" or "enter" character "presses" the Enter button on the screen to clock the employee in or out.
-So, the practical upshot of this is if you have magnetic cards encoded with Time Clock MTS employee badge numbers (or employee ID's) then you can use them to clock your employees in or out of Time Clock MTS very quickly and easily.
-In summary here's a checklist of what you should look for in a magnetic card reader:
+However, if you’re using the keypad interface of Time Clock MTS you’ll need to use the card reader a little bit differently.
+On keypad screen you can use a magnetic card reader to output characters to the employee ID/badge number field and the “return” or “enter” character “presses” the Enter button on the screen to clock the employee in or out.
+So, the practical upshot of this is if you have magnetic cards encoded with Time Clock MTS employee badge numbers (or employee ID’s) then you can use them to clock your employees in or out of Time Clock MTS very quickly and easily.
+In summary here’s a checklist of what you should look for in a magnetic card reader:

-- Look for a magnetic card reader that can plug into the keyboard port (PS2) or USB port of your PC and output text exactly like a keyboard.
-This is typically known as a keyboard wedge.
+- Look for a magnetic card reader that can plug into the keyboard port (PS2) or USB port of your PC and output text exactly like a keyboard which is typically known as a “keyboard wedge”.
+If it cannot do this, check to see if it comes with a software program that allows it to emulate a keyboard, known as a “software wedge”.

 - Look for a magnetic card reader that can output a return or line feed character at the end of the data read of a swipe card.